Paul-Reed/node-red-contrib-ui-plotly/README.md

 ## TODO's
 - [ ] Support build-in colorscales https://plotly.com/python/builtin-colorscales/ & https://plotly.com/javascript/colorscales/
-- [ ] Pass the selected array to Plotly
 - [ ] What to do with the `any` data type?
 No response yet on my [question](https://community.plotly.com/t/visualising-a-property-with-data-type-any/44343).
 - [ ] Add validation of arrays (based on the array type)
-- [ ] Solve error *"Indices must be valid indices for gd.data"*.
+- [X] Solve error *"Indices must be valid indices for gd.data"*.
 This is caused here:
    ```
    Plotly.extendTraces($scope.divId, {x: xVal,y: y}, arg, 20);
    ```